TV Tropes Needs Your Help

 , set in an Alternate Universe Neo-Africa

-where guilt literally manifests itself as a Spirit Animal
+where guilt literally manifests itself as an animal

 , bound to individuals.
 The story follows one Zinzi December as she gets caught in an intricate mystery in Johannesburg, while struggling with her own past and guilt in the form of the Sloth that adorns her back.